Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Discussion

-There are many possible ways to enhance our method.
-First, our method can be further improved by incorporating randomness into the defence architecture.
-For example, switching some of the model parameters based on a set of pre-trained parameters might further increase the security performance of the defence.
-Second, attacks employ forward derivatives (e.g. JSMA \cite{papernot2016limitations}) in grey-box setting can still effectively find adversarial examples, since our defence essentially tackles gradient-based adversarial example searching.
+CMT can be further improved by incorporating randomness into the defence architecture.
+Second, the attacks that employ forward derivatives (\textit{e.g.} JSMA \cite{papernot2016limitations}) in the grey-box setting can still effectively find adversarial examples.
+This is because our defence essentially tackles gradient-based adversarial example searching.
 However, our defence is still functional towards black-box JSMA examples due to the regularised training process.
-At last, our grey-box defence is based on gradient masking.
+At last, our grey-box defence is based on the gradient masking.
 This can be improved in our future work.